-- a) Pursuant to section 257 of the Act, Council delegates to the CEO the authority to incur financial expenditure on behalf of Council where: - expenditure has been provided for in Council's approved annual budget; or - in the opinion of the CEO such expenditure is required because of genuine emergency or hardship. - b) Pursuant to section 259 of the Act, the CEO may grant financial delegation to a Council Officer to incur expenditure on behalf of Council if: - such delegation is recorded in the Register of Delegations; and - the expenditure is provided for in Council's approved annual budget; or - in the opinion of the Council Officer such expenditure is required because of genuine emergency or hardship. - c) Any Council Officer incurring financial expenditure may only do so in accordance with any constraints imposed by Council or the CEO in respect to a financial delegation. - d) Council Officers are only to make contracts for the acquisition of goods and services where the total of the contract is considered to be within the Council Officer's financial delegation limits and within the Council Officer's own directorate. - e) Any purchases involving a trade in of goods which forms part of the purchase cost should be treated as separate transactions, being a purchase and being a separate sale, and should be approved according to their own financial dimensions.
+- a) Pursuant to s.257 of the Local Government Act 2009, and where applicable for contracts awarded under s.238 of the Local Government Regulations 2012, Council delegates to the CEO the authority to incur financial expenditure on behalf of Council where: - i. expenditure has been provided for in Council's approved annual budget; or - ii. in the opinion of the CEO such exceptional expenditure is required because of genuine emergency or hardship; or - iii.
+Council has awarded a contract or tender =/+\$200,000, with the power to make, amend, or discharge a contract pursuant to section 238 of the Local Government Regulation 2012; and - iv.
+Variations arising up to or equaling 10% of the awarded contract's value. - b) Pursuant to section 259 of the Act, the CEO may grant financial delegation to a Council Officer to incur expenditure on behalf of Council if: - i. such delegation is recorded in the Register of Delegations; and - ii. the expenditure is provided for in Council's approved annual budget; or - iii. in the opinion of the Council Officer such expenditure is required because of genuine emergency or hardship. - c) Pursuant to section 257 of the Local Government Act 2009, Council delegates to the Mayor and Deputy Mayor a financial delegation for use on a Council issued credit card only, with a limit of \$2,500 excluding GST per transaction, and up to \$10,000 excluding GST of transactions within any one calendar month. - d) Any Council Officer incurring financial expenditure may only do so in accordance with any constraints imposed by Council or the CEO in respect to a financial delegation. - e) Council Officers are only to make contracts for the acquisition of goods and services where the total of the contract is considered to be within the Council Officer's financial delegation limits and within the Council Officer's own directorate. - f) Any purchases involving a trade in of goods which forms part of the purchase cost should be treated as separate transactions, being a purchase and being a separate sale, and should be approved according to their own financial dimensions.